milesmaloney/Game-Builder/README.md

     Stat changes do not have any timer related to them and they need some way to store the duration while the stats are reduced

 To-do:
-    Refactoring: Create object for reduced stats to replace the index dependency for statsReduced + percentReducedBy Update turn execution to include the stored values of status effect conditions Work on getting negative values working, as well as check for status effects and mutate the turn based on those status effects
+    Create functionality for what happens when a character dies Find solution to include blocked incoming healing Work on getting negative values working, as well as check for status effects and mutate the turn based on those status effects
     Create startgame function that defines the game over condition (all allies + players or enemies are dead) and runs the turn loop
     Create status effect execution function that executes the stat changes of a status effect